- Racers will compete within the age, gender, division and discipline in which they qualified.

 - Telemark racers will compete with the Bronze Division racers within their age and gender group.

 - The snowboard division will compete on its own course with snowboard gate panels.

 - Competitors will compete on one of five race venues depending on their age and division.

-- For example: if you race on the yellow course on Thursday you will race on the green course on Friday.
+- For example: if you race on the red course on Friday you will race on the blue course on Saturday.

 - For example: if you fall or miss a gate on one run and complete the other run you are still in contention.

 - One run must be completed each day

 - Friday’s races, adults 21 and older will race in the AM and the Kids, 20 years and younger will race in the PM.

 - Saturday’s races, the kids 20 years and younger will race in the AM, and the adults 21 years and older will race in the PM.